vinhnx/spawn/README.md

 ## Related projects

-If you like this tool, checkout my [vintage](https://github.com/vinhnx/vintage), it's a tool to generate and/or update Swift packages and open a Xcode project for you.
+If you like this tool, checkout my [vintage](https://github.com/vinhnx/vintage), it's a tool to check for any outdated packages.

 Combo: